jenny-gerbracht/Orciraptor_agilis_2021/README.md

 ## Module 3: *De novo* transcriptome assembly, decontamination, ORF prediction

 1. Run assembly.sh to assemble the transcriptome from processed reads of all libraries.
 Output is *de novo* transcriptome assembly of *Orciraptor agilis* as a fasta.
 2. Filter transcriptome for contigs larger than 200 nt with removesmalls.pl.
-Usage in folder Module_3:
+Usage in folder Module_3: [REPLACE WITH SOMETHING OWN]
 ```
 perl removesmalls.pl 200 ${moduledir}/orciraptor_rnaspades/transcripts.fasta > orciraptor_200.fasta
 ```